 Usually undergraduate research is handled with a CHM 393/CHM 395 courses.
-One year (eight credit hours) of undergraduate senior research is required as part of the BS degree and is optional for students selecting the BA degree.
+One year (eight credit hours) of CHM393 Senior research is required as part of the BS degree, and is optional for students selecting the BA degree.
 An undergraduate may also work with a professor as part of his/her research team during their first, second, or third years.
 Often this is done as CHM 395: Independent Research.

 Some chemistry majors choose to perform undergraduate research in other departments (e.g., biochemistry, pharmacology, etc.) either as part of their chemistry degree requirements, or as independent study courses.
-If you are interested in joining a laboratory in the department, please get in touch with the professor you wish to work with.
+If you are interested in joining a laboratory, please get in touch with the professor you wish to work with.

 Below are some general steps for conducting research as an undergraduate:

 - Do well academically and explore your interests and goals

 - Survey the landscape of opportunities

 - Contact professors with whom you'd like to work